 Identifying funding requirements;

 Identifying Policies and Procedures; and,

-Establishing terms and conditions for Individual Enrollment Agreements and entering into Agreements with the targeted Tribal members.
+Establishing terms and conditions for Individual Enrollment Agreements and entering into Agreements with the participating Tribal members.

 A toolkit has been prepared to assist Tribes in completing these tasks.

 Can a Tribe include specific provisions under the Individual Enrollment Agreement for the Tribal Sponsorship program that directs the Tribal member to utilize Tribal facilities?

 Yes.
 A Tribe has the authority to establish policies under the Tribal Sponsorship program, such as directing Tribal Sponsorship enrollees to utilize Tribal and IHS health providers.
 Requiring Tribal members who are under the Tribal Sponsorship program to utilize participating Tribal health providers and programs will not only save PRC funds, but will provide increased revenues to a Tribal health care facility and program which can then be used to expand health services.